LittlePrincezk/KingJames/README.md

 # KingJames
-This is a room for myself.
+This is a room for James.